AvayaExperiencePlatform/omni-sdk-android/messaging-ui.md

     Users can edit images before sending them where they can crop, flip and rotate Images, providing a more interactive and personalized messaging experience.

 15. **Typing Indicator**
-    Display a typing indicator when the other participant is typing, providing real-time feedback on the conversation status.
+    Display a typing indicator when the remote participant is typing, providing real-time feedback on the conversation status.

 ## Customization Options in Avaya Messaging UI SDK